Cardiff Corinthians F.C.: History

 In the late sixties, the club made a frantic quest for another permanent home as the ground at Canton was lost when the club defaulted on the original loan.
 For one season, the team played on an unenclosed pitch at Pontcanna, followed by a season at Maindy Stadium and a couple at Fidlas Avenue in Llanishen.
 In 1974, the club negotiated a ground share with Radyr Cricket Club, and this has been their permanent home since.

 The club were relegated at the end of the 2013–14 season.

-The club has a long-standing rivalry with fellow Cardiff side Cardiff Grange Harlequins A.F.C., which dates back to the 1980s when both clubs were fierce cross-city rivals and took part in some mouth-watering fixtures.
+The club had a long-standing rivalry with fellow Cardiff side Cardiff Grange Harlequins A.F.C., which dates back to the 1980s when both clubs were fierce cross-city rivals and took part in some mouth-watering fixtures.
 Both clubs are rarely in the same division, so the long-standing rivalry has not continued over recent seasons.
 The 2014–15 season saw both teams in the same division, so the rivalries were resumed; however, Grange Harlequins sadly folded as a result of player exodus when funds dried up.
 As one of Wales's oldest clubs, Corinthians are now in the Welsh fourth tier of football and have ambitions of regaining their place in the higher echelons and have staked a large expense on player recruitment in their attempt to gain promotion.

-In the 2022–23 season, The Corries led by Grant Thompson, finally gained their place back in the Ardal Southern League (Welsh league) after a fantastic season, only losing 2 games all season.
+In the 2022–23 season, The Corries led by Grant Thompson, finally reentered Ardal Southern League (Welsh league) after their season, only losing 2 games all season.